Inverse demand tracking in transportation networks: The model problem

-Let us demonstrate that the reconstruction problem \eqref{eq:upper_level_problem} possesses an optimal solution. \begin{proposition} The optimization problem \eqref{eq:upper_level_problem} possesses an optimal solution. \end{proposition} \begin{proof} We note that \eqref{eq:upper_level_problem} can be transferred into a finite-dimensional optimization problem by plugging the lower level solution operator $\Psi$ into the objective function.
-By continuity of $\mathcal C$, the objective function of the resulting reduced problem is then continuous, while its feasible set $(\Lambda^m)^{|E_D|}$ is nonempty and compact.
-Thus, the reduced problem possesses a global minimizer $\bar\beta$ by the Weierstraß theorem, and this implies that $(\bar\beta,\Psi(\bar\beta))$ solves \eqref{eq:upper_level_problem}. \end{proof}
+Particularly, one can choose $I^{(i)}:=\{\omega\}$ for each $(i)\in E'$ in order to compare network flows and observed flows merely by means of the outflow at certain demand vertices.
+Note that the operator $\mathcal C$ might be also restricted in time, see \cref{sec:numerical_treatment} and our numerical experiments in \cref{sec: simulations7}.
+The operator $\mathcal D$ may be chosen similarly, restricting the observation of the inflow in time, including the trivial case where $\mathcal D$ is the identity.
+Whenever $\mathcal D$ is chosen to be the zero operator, the inflow is not observed.

-Note that, by linearity of $\Psi$, \eqref{eq:upper_level_problem} is actually a convex optimization problem.
-In this regard, numerical methods which find stationary point of \eqref{eq:upper_level_problem} may already compute global minimizers of the problem.
-This is a rare property in hierarchical optimization where the multilevel structure is, in general, a source of nonconvexity and nonsmoothness.
-Indeed, reconsider \eqref{eq:upper_level_problem} in the situation where the lower level problem \eqref{eq:lower_level} is equipped with additional box constraints.
-Then the associated solution operator would be merely Lipschitzian but nonsmooth, i.e., \eqref{eq:upper_level_problem} would become a nonsmooth, nonconvex optimization problem, see \cref{rem:box_constraints_at_lower_level} as well.
-However, noticing that \cref{thm:existence} only exploits the continuity of the solution operator associated with the lower level problem, existence of solutions still would be guaranteed in this more general situation.
+Let us demonstrate that the reconstruction problem \eqref{eq:upper_level_problem} possesses an optimal solution. \begin{proposition} The optimization problem \eqref{eq:upper_level_problem} possesses a globally optimal solution. \end{proposition} \begin{proof} We note that \eqref{eq:upper_level_problem} can be transferred into a finite-dimensional optimization problem by plugging the lower-level solution operator $\Psi$ into the objective function.
+It is obvious that a point $\beta\in(\R^m)^{|V_D|}$ is a global minimizer of the resulting control-reduced problem if and only if $(\beta,\Psi(\beta))$ is a global minimizer of \eqref{eq:upper_level_problem}.
+By continuity of $\Psi$, see \cref{prop:lower_level_solution_operator}, and continuity of $\mathcal C$ as well as $\mathcal D$, the objective function of the reduced problem is then continuous, while its feasible set $(\Lambda^m)^{|V_D|}$ is nonempty and compact.
+Thus, the reduced problem possesses a global minimizer $\bar\beta\in(\R^m)^{|V_D|}$ by the Weierstraß theorem, and this yields that $(\bar\beta,\Psi(\bar\beta))$ solves \eqref{eq:upper_level_problem} to global optimality. \end{proof}